Aspect-oriented programming: Inter-type declarations

-Inter-type declarations provide a way to express crosscutting concerns affecting the structure of modules.
-Also known as open classes and extension methods, this enables programmers to declare in one place members or parents of another class, typically in order to combine all the code related to a concern in one aspect.
-For example, if a programmer implemented the crosscutting display-update concern using visitors instead, an inter-type declaration using the visitor pattern might look like this in AspectJ:
+Inter-type declarations provide a way to express cross-cutting concerns affecting the structure of modules.
+Also known as open classes and extension methods, this enables programmers to declare in one place members or parents of another class, typically to combine all the code related to a concern in one aspect.
+For example, if a programmer implemented the cross-cutting display-update concern using visitors, an inter-type declaration using the visitor pattern might look like this in AspectJ: